intelligence38000/android-docs/src/pages/vision/overview/index.md

 - Classification and display of regulatory and warning signs
 - Object detection for vehicles, pedestrians, road signs, and traffic lights
 - Semantic segmentation of the roadway into 14 different classes (other, road, road_markup, flat_non_road, sky, building, car, cycle, person, road_markings_other, curb, double_yellow, traffic_sign, traffic_light)
-- Distance detection that indicates spacing to lead vehicle
+- Distance detection that shows spacing to lead vehicle

 ## Uses